Senators say they aren't done investigating Trump and Russia

 After two and a half years of investigating, the committee is set any day to release a report on the security of state election systems, the first of five reports intended to comprise the committee’s take on the Trump-Russia scandal.
 Others installments will focus on the Obama administration’s response to Russian intervention in the 2016 election, on the role that social media played in Russian interference, and on the intelligence community’s assessment that Russia tried help Trump win.
 The final and most fraught piece, which the panel hopes to release by late September, will focus on the Trump campaign’s contacts with Russia.

-Committee Chairman Richard Burr (R-N.C.) clearly hopes to wrap up the panel’s probe quietly.
+Committee Chairman Richard Burr (R-N.C.) clearly wants to wrap up the panel’s probe quietly.
 Burr sought to drain any drama from the committee’s final report months ago, declaring that the committee has found “there was no collusion,” or at least no evidence of it.
 Burr said last month that the committee had already finished interviewing witnesses.
 “It’s over,” Burr told reporters in late June.

 But committee Democrats say the investigation is not complete, a disagreement that highlights the problem the panel will face as it attempts to reach an agreement on the content of the final report about Trump’s ties to Russia.
 “I am not ready to say we’ve done everything,” Sen. Angus King, a Maine independent who caucuses with the Democrats, said in an interview last week.